 End lists references should be in the order in which references are cited.
 List each reference only once.

-PNRS uses a citation format that lists all authors, full titles of journal articles, the journal title, the volume, the issue, the first page, the year of publication and doi.
+PNRS uses a citation format that lists all authors, full titles of journal articles, the journal title, the volume, the issue, the first page, the year of publication.
 You may download the Endnote Citation Style of PNRS for your convenience.

 Please use full citations in the following format (note capitalization style in article titles):